-Marijuana prevention activities at Spokane Regional Health District are part of its Tobacco, Vaping Device and Marijuana Prevention program.
-Specific to marijuana, program staff work to decrease youth initiation by:
+Youth marijuana prevention activities at Spokane Regional Health District are part of its Tobacco, Vaping Device and Marijuana Prevention program.
+Program staff work to decrease youth marijuana use initiation by

 The program is funded by Washington State Department of Health’s Dedicated Marijuana Fund.
 Initiative 502 provided for funds from the tax on marijuana sales to be dedicated to youth marijuana prevention and education.